coq-tactician/coq-tactician-api/README.md

 pip install ptpython
 ```

+If you run
+[python/fake_reinforcement_client.py](python/fake_reinforcement_client.py
-When you successfully run the Python code, an interactive shell appears where you can manually interact with the environment.
+--interactive) then an innteractive shell appears where you can
+manually interact with the environment.
 Whenever a tactic is executed,
-the resulting proof state if visualized in the file `python_graph.pdf`.
+the resulting proof state if visualized in the file
+`python_graph.pdf`.